tonypunnacherry/Dynamic-Mutant-Subsumption/README.md

 # Dynamic Mutant Subsumption Graph Generator
-To run the app, please download the zip file attached in the Canvas submission

 ## Summary
 This application is designed to analyze the effectiveness of mutation testing by building a Dynamic Mutant Subsumption Graph (DMSG) from a set of test results.
 The DMSG helps researchers and developers: